eynavbe/WaySpeakAndroidPython/README.md

 ##### 8) Lift the tongue towards the nose
 ##### 9) Lower the tongue towards the chin
 ### Server
-Removing the link between the Android application written in Java and facial expression analysis written in Python.
+Connect between the Android application written in Java and facial expression analysis written in Python.
+To connect an Android application to python, create a Flask server deployed on Glitch,  use HTTP requests to communicate between the two.
+The Android application make HTTP requests to specific endpoints on the Flask server, and the server will have the Python code for the video and will update the database.
+The app will connect to a database and pull the data from there.